One of the nicest things about buying a new iPhone is the ease with which you can set it up to be exactly like your old iPhone.

 - Make sure iCloud Backup is turned on (the slider should show green).

 In older versions of iOS, head to Settings > iCloud > Backup and tap 'Back Up Now'.

-Apple Watch owners beware: switching iPhones will require you to reset your Apple Watch.
-Its apps and settings will be backed up to the Watch app on your iPhone before your Watch is reset - don't worry about storage, as the backups are only around 100-200kb.
+Apple Watch owners beware: switching iPhones will require you to reset your watch.
+Its apps and settings will be backed up to the Watch app on your iPhone before it's reset - don't worry about storage, as the backups are only around 100-200kB.

-On that note, if you have health data you must back up your iPhone via iCloud or using an encrypted iTunes backup, as for legal reasons, Apple isn't allowed to store personal health-related data in unprotected backups.
+If you have health data you must back up your iPhone via iCloud or using an encrypted iTunes/Finder backup, as for legal reasons, Apple isn't allowed to store personal health-related data in unprotected backups.

 For more information, take a look at this: How to keep Apple Watch apps when switching to a new iPhone.